 Some work can be quickly apprived by the staff of the Historic District Commission.
 All other types of work must go before the Commission at their monthly meeting.

-- Gutter and downspout replacement, provided that: (a) quality materials like copper are not being removed and replaced, and (b) the design of gutters and downspouts closely resembles the original, and the routing of the downspouts is either the original or not so placed as to be intrusive in the design of the building, and (c) the colors meet the terms and conditions of the Detroit Historic Districts Style and Color Guide.
+- Gutter and downspout replacement, provided that: (a) quality materials like copper are not being removed and replaced, and (b) the design of gutters and downspouts closely resembles the original, and the routing of the downspouts is either the original or not so placed as to be intrusive in the design of the building, and (c) the colors meet the terms and conditions of the Detroit Historic Districts Paint and Color Guidelines.

 - Masonry cleaning, provided that the application meets the terms and conditions of the Commission's policy on Exterior Masonry Cleaning Techniques, adopted by the Commission in 1979.

 - Re-roofing of an asphalt shingle roof with new asphalt shingles, provided that the shingles are of a color and texture resembling historic roofing materials used in the district and/or on the building in question, where that information is known.